 Women and partners who feel empowered, respected and in control of the labour and birth process - or at least an active part in it - are less likely to become traumatized.
 Parents who are ignored by caregivers or treated in a patronizing, dismissive or disrespectful manner are more at risk.

-Be gentle on yourself, and on each other.
+Be gentle on yourself and on each other.
 Don’t judge yourself or your partner, tell yourselves you could have done things differently or to just “get over it” or “put it out of your mind”.
 Trauma doesn’t work that way.
 Trying to forget it is more likely to delay the processing, healing and moving on - so reach out for support instead.

 Post Traumatic Stress Disorder (PTSD) is a set of symptoms that commonly occur following a traumatic birth and can affect both mothers and fathers or partners.
 Symptoms include insomnia, panic attacks, being on edge all the time, flashbacks or nightmares, irritability or spats of anger, feeling detached from the baby and others, numb or empty, or feeling like something bad can happen at any moment.

-It’s not uncommon for traumatized parents to feel like they’re “going crazy” - and this is especially true if those around them don’t recognize the trauma for what it is and are solely focused on celebrating the baby’s birth instead.
+It’s not uncommon for traumatized parents to feel like they’re “going crazy” - and this is especially true if those around them don’t recognise the trauma for what it is and are solely focused on celebrating the baby’s birth instead.

 Some parents describe a traumatic birth as like having a bad car accident on the way to their wedding.

-If friends refuse to listen to any “negatives” about the birth or professionals gloss over any emotional distress due to a lack of understanding birth trauma, this is likely to increase a sense of isolation and helplessness and can exacerbate things.
+If friends refuse to listen to any “negatives” about the birth or professionals gloss over any emotional distress due to a lack of understanding of birth trauma, this is likely to increase a sense of isolation and helplessness and can exacerbate things.

 Thankfully, help is available.

 Sensitive debriefing for both parents after the event can minimize the ongoing effects of trauma and help prevent PTSD.
 This may be possible via video conferencing.
-Talk to a G.P. or counselor who can recommend treatment options, most of which are quite simple and only take a few weeks or months to complete.
+Talk to a GP or counselor who can recommend treatment options, most of which are quite simple and only take a few weeks or months to complete.
 Working with a psychologist who uses EMDR trauma treatment may only mean a few sessions.
-Connecting with supportive, compassionate and understanding people, locally or on-line is a great source of ongoing support.
+Connecting with supportive, compassionate and understanding people, locally or online is a great source of ongoing support.

 Birth trauma can affect dads or partners in a unique way too.
 Sometimes partners can feel like they’ve “failed” to protect their loved one at her most vulnerable - and can feel guilty or ashamed about this.
 If you’re a dad or partner in this position, it might help you to know that when things get out of hand very quickly, going into shock is the normal response.
 When we’re in shock we’re likely to freeze or shut down, our brains don’t work properly and so our normal reactions go out the window - even sometimes for people who are used to these conditions, so don’t beat yourself up for this.